BenB196/Nifi-Demo/README.md

 - Parameter Providers
   - I'm pretty sure this can be automated, but I can't find an API doc for this part.

+# Known Issues

+This guide can't be used with `2.0.0-M1` because of [NIFI-12531](https://issues.apache.org/jira/browse/NIFI-12531).
+You must wait until `2.0.0-M2`, which contains the fix for this issue.